ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 ## References

-You can references types like classes, interfaces, enums, type aliases, methods, properties, functions, constants and namespaces by putting their name inside double square brackets, for example:
+You can reference classes, interfaces, enums, type aliases, methods, properties, functions, constants and namespaces by putting their name inside double square brackets, for example:

 `[[Generator]]` becomes [[Generator]]